getGAIA/gaia/README.md

 ### Pre-requisites

 - Nodejs
 - npm
 - Docker
 - Git
 - Your favorite editor!

-### How to get GAIA running locally
+### Installation

 From your terminal:

 - [ ] Clone the repo
 - [ ] Run `npm install` in the /server sub-directory
 - [ ] Run `npm install` in the /client sub-directory